MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Problem Setting

 With Lemma~\ref{lemma:surrogate_overlap}, our optimization can be reformulated as: \begin{problem}

 \end{problem}

 Solving \ref{prob:surrogate} remains a significant challenge.
-As shown in Equation~\eqref{eq:subgroup_ate}, the parametric model $S(\boldsymbol{x_i};\boldsymbol{\theta})$ appears in both the numerator and denominator, making the objective function $f(\boldsymbol{\theta})$ neither convex nor concave, even for simple models like logistic regression.
-This nonconvexity also extends to the feasible set, rendering standard convex optimization methods, such as ADMM and FW unsuitable.
-Although it could, in principle, be solved using Lagrangian relaxation, doing so would require tuning a separate multiplier for each constraint, making the hyperparameter tuning process impractical at scale.
+As shown in \eqref{eq:subgroup_ate}, the parametric model $S(\bm{x_i};\bm{\theta})$ appears in both the numerator and denominator, making the objective function $f(\bm{\theta})$ neither convex nor concave, even for simple models like logistic regression.
+This nonconvexity also extends to the feasible set, rendering standard convex optimization methods, such as ADMM and FW, unsuitable.
+While Lagrangian relaxation could in principle be applied, doing so would require tuning a separate multiplier for each constraint, making the hyperparameter tuning process impractical at scale.
 To address this, we reformulate \ref{prob:surrogate} and present the final framework in Section~\ref{sec:opt_methods}.